Starage Logo

 THE STRONGHOLD BUILDER'S GUIDE FOR SHIPS

-One of the major differences between Stargate and Farscape is that Farscape is completely focused on space ships.
-Stargate, on the other hand, keeps space ships in limited roles; they are not as vital to travel because of the stargate system of portals.
-If a team is left out in the Uncharted Territories they are going to need passage on a space-worthy ship in order to get from place to place.
-This is not a bad thing.
-Space ships can be treated like homes and weapons all in one, and they can be outfitted.
-If the characters rent rooms on a ship or come into own their own vessel, they should be able to personalize their space as much as they want - or at least as much as they can afford.
-This is where the Stronghold Builder's Guide comes into play.
-In order to benefit from this section, you will have to have access to the Stronghold Builder's Guide and the Farscape main book.
+But if a team is stranded in the Uncharted Territories, they're going to need passage on a space-worthy ship to move between worlds.
+This isn't a bad thing.
+Space ships can be treated like homes and weapons, all in one, and can be improved over time.
+If the player characters rent rooms on a ship or purchase their own vessel, they should be able to personalize their space as much as they want - or at least as much as they can afford.
+This is where the Stronghold Builder's Guidebook comes into play.

 Room Quality